IDN-Media/tiktok_api/README.md

 The `tiktok_api` project develops open-source Flutter plugin library to integrate with Tiktok's APIs.
-This project provides the painless way to integrate with Tiktok since following Tiktok's documentation and support will not work.
+This project provides the painless way to integrate with Tiktok since following Tiktok's documentation and support, in our experience, will not work.

 This project is free but you can [!["buy me a coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/irwansyah)